 A comparability graph can be obtained from any graph G by adding edges, and the resulting graph is called a comparability completion of G. An edge that is added to G to obtain a comparability completion H is called a fill edge.
 A comparability completion $H = (V, E \cup F)$ of G = (V, E), with $E \cap F = \emptyset$, is minimal if $(V, E \cup F')$ fails to be a comparability graph for every $F' \subset F$.
 We will now show that minimal comparability completions can be obtained vertex incrementally.
-It was shown previously that minimal triangulations [1] can be computed incrementally.
-Therefore, we give a more general result here, describing graph classes into which minimal completions of arbitrary graphs can be computed by a vertex incremental approach.
-Let Π be a graph class.
-Speaking about Π completions (defined analogously to comparability completions) of arbitrary graphs is only meaningful if every graph can be embedded in a graph of Π by adding edges.
-For example, if complete graphs belong to Π then any graph has a Π completion.
+In fact, we give a more general result here, describing graph classes into which minimal completions of arbitrary graphs can be computed by a vertex incremental approach.
 A graph class Π is called hereditary if all induced subgraphs of graphs in Π also belong to Π .